CTYue/chuwa0610/ShortQuestions/hw3.md

 # Chuwa Hw3 MingHao Lee

 ## 1. Practice collection
+- Refer to the coding folder in collection.

 ## 2. What is the checked exception and unchecked exception in Java, could you give one example?
  ### Checked Exceptions